 In 2016, Bob was inducted into the “Emmy Silver Circle,” an honor reserved for those with 25 years in the broadcast industry.

-He was just elected to serve a two-year term as President of the Michigan Chapter of the National Academy of Television Arts and Sciences (NATAS) and sits on several committees with the Michigan Association of Broadcasters Foundation board working with student contests, fundraising for scholarships and organizing career conferences for high school and college students interested in broadcasting.
+He is in his second two-year term as President of the Michigan Chapter of the National Academy of Television Arts and Sciences (NATAS) and sits on several committees with the Michigan Association of Broadcasters Foundation board working with student contests, fundraising for scholarships and organizing career conferences for high school and college students interested in broadcasting.